 After an accident, personal injury victims should document any signs of emotional distress by writing down their feelings and the effects their physical injuries have on their daily lives regardless of how minimal.
 If possible, victims should seek medical treatment from a doctor or psychologist and inform them of any psychological symptoms they have experienced following the accident.

 If their doctor or psychologist provides a note or makes a diagnosis, it can be used to further strengthen an emotional distress damages claim.
 Illnesses that often result from emotional distress include:

 - Sleep Loss

-With the help an experienced Miami personal injury attorney, people who suffered not only physical injuries, but also any resulting psychological harm can recover the appropriate compensation.
-If you want to start building a strong emotional distress damages case, call the Florida personal injury team at Graham Legal today.
+With the help of an experienced Miami personal injury attorney, people who have suffered not only physical injuries, but also any resulting psychological harm can recover the appropriate compensation.
+If you want to start building a strong emotional distress damages case, call the Miami personal injury team at Graham Legal, P.A. today.